alexfriedman39/alexfriedman39.fastrobots.github.io/Lab9.md

 ### Discussion

 As you can see in the plot above, I drew the walls in over the data points, including the cluster in the middle right portion which results from detecting the obstruction in the middle of the map.
 Although I was still able to piece together the correct shape of the environment using my map, it is quite noisy.
-This is likely a result of the gyroscope value drift, which I touched on in depth above (second to last paragraph of control section).
+This is likely a result of the gyroscope value drift, which I touched on in depth above (second to last paragraph of control section and corresponding video).
 Shifted yaw values likely led to a poor translation into the room's reference frame which in turn resulted in noisy data.

 If I had more time, I would have done additional test runs to gather more data.
 However, I was not able to fix my robot until lab section today, and only had limited time afterwards to test.
 I also had to be mindful of the other students who were trying to collect data at the same time as me.
 Ideally, I would have been able to do at least one test at the origin, but because there were so many students trying to test I decided to stick to the corners.